Sugarbunnies: Characters

 One of Sophia's close friends, she's born from a prestigious rich family and also has a dream on becoming the best pastry chief just like Sophia.
 She's also one of the people who knew of the existence of the Sugarbunnies after they found out they were real.
+She later becomes Momousa, Hanausa, Strawberryusa, and Blueberryusa's partner.